spratyey/TreeWalker/README.md

 - Output format
 	- ASCII tree printed (tree not printed for n>=20)
 	- Search traversal result printed (not printed in case the search name is invlaid)
-	- Analysis table printed and plotted graphs shown (only if ana flag is enabled)
+	- Analysis table printed and plotted graphs shown (only if ana flag is enabled) \
+&nbsp;
+## Contributors
+- Aakash Reddy
+- Dhruv Mittal
+- Pranav Manu
+- Pratyay Suvarnapathaki
+- Rohan Gupta